-Ghosts and ghouls come out to play for 31 scary nights in late September and throughout October each fall during Universal Orlando's Halloween Horror Nights.
+Ghosts and ghouls come out to play for a number of scary nights in late September and throughout October each fall during Universal Orlando's Halloween Horror Nights.

 This highly anticipated Halloween event features haunted houses, scare zones, street performers and more, designed to give guests a delightful scare.
 Read on to get some tips for getting the most creeptastic fun from your Halloween Horror Nights experience at Universal Orlando:

 - Tickets Required: This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
 If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on party days.

 - Leave the costume at home: Costumes and masks are prohibited at Halloween Horror Nights.
 With so many effects, shows and performers in action, guests need to be easily identifiable and wear street clothing.

 - Leave the kids at home: This event offers teens and adults a frightfully good time, but is absolutely not for children.
 Kids under 13 won't be admitted, and parents are cautioned about bringing children under 18 due to the scary nature of the sights and shows.

 - Get your ticket early: You can purchase your Halloween Horror Night ticket in advance online.
 By purchasing online, you will not only receive a discounted price, you will also avoid the long lines at the ticketing window and secure your spot for the most popular event evenings since some nights do sell out well in advance.

 - By a flex pass: A single night of Halloween Horror will cost more than $100 if you purchase tickets at the gate.
 But, for about $26 less than that you can purchase a flex pass which means you don't have to commit to a specific date.
 This is good if you know you want to attend at some point during the month but are not sure what date will work best for you.